Lionel Vital: Personal life

 In 1990, he was hired by the Saskatchewan Roughriders to be a college scout.
 In 1991, he was originally hired by Bill Belichick to be a college scout for the Cleveland Browns.
 In 1996, he moved along with the team to Baltimore, to be a scout during the Baltimore Ravens inaugural 1996 season.
 In 1998, he was hired by the New York Jets as the southeast region scout.

 In 2000, he was hired by the New England Patriots as a national scout.
 In 2001, he was promoted to assistant director of college scouting.
 In 2005, he was hired as a national scout by the Baltimore Ravens.
 In 2006, he received the Fritz Pollard Alliance Scouting Award, given to the top African-American scout in each conference.

 In 2007, he was hired by the Atlanta Falcons as the assistant director of player personnel, reuniting with general manager Thomas Dimitroff, who was also a part of the Browns and Ravens scouting staffs.
 In 2011, he was promoted to Associate director of player personnel.
 In 2013, he was promoted to Director of player personnel.
 In 2016, he was hired by the Dallas Cowboys as the director of college scouting.
-In February 2022, he left the Cowboys organization.
+In February 2022, he retired from the NFL.

+On August 15, 2023, Vital was hired by the Houston Roughnecks.

 In 2018, he received a Super Bowl ring from the Redskins for contributing to the team having a 3-0 record during the strike, winning the NFC East Division, reaching the playoffs and eventually winning Super Bowl XXII.